-We used standard topographic variables including mean elevation, relief, slope, hypsometry 587 and river profile concavity to characterize the topography of the Rhône basin.
-A strong 588 variation of these factors was observed between several sub-catchments.
-We thus tested 589 whether these differences can be explained by differences in uplift, glacial inheritance, 590 precipitation conditions, or erodibility.
-From boxplots and linear discriminant function analysis 591 592 we found that the variation of variables can best be explained using the affiliation of the basins with the general erodibility of the underlying bedrock.
-However, we also found correlations of 593 some topographic variables with glacial inheritance and uplift.
-In particular, we showed that 594 595 uplift could be responsible for the development of elevation and relief in the study area, whereas the ice thickness during the LGM influenced the elevation distribution (hypsometry) 596 597 of the basins, as well as the shape of some of the river profiles.
-We conclude, therefore, that although the landscape shows evidence for pre-conditioning effects related to uplift and 598 599 glaciation, the high spatial variation of bedrock erodibility offers the best explanation for the 600 observed patterns of landscape form in the Rhône basin.
-In addition, the erodibility variable 601 depends not only on the mechanical strength of the underlying bedrock, but also on the fault and earthquake densities, as well as the potential for landslides.
-602
+We used standard topographic variables including mean elevation, relief, slope, hypsometry and river profile concavity to characterize the topography of the Rhône Basin.
+A strong variation of these factors was observed between several subcatchments.
+We therefore tested whether these differences can be explained by differences in uplift, glacial inheritance, precipitation conditions or erodibility.
+From boxplots and linear discriminant function analysis we found that the variation of variables can best be explained using the affiliation of the basins with the general erodibility of the underlying bedrock.
+However, we also found correlations of some topographic variables with glacial inheritance and uplift.
+In particular, we showed that uplift could be responsible for the development of elevation and relief in the study area, whereas the ice thickness during the LGM influenced the elevation distribution (hypsometry) of the basins, as well as the shape of some of the river profiles.
+We conclude, therefore, that although the landscape shows evidence of preconditioning effects related to uplift and glaciation, the high spatial variation of bedrock erodibility offers the best explanation for the observed patterns of landscape form in the Rhône Basin.
+In addition, the erodibility variable depends not only on the mechanical strength of the underlying bedrock but also on the fault and earthquake densities, as well as the potential for landslides.